 And we never ever make it.
 A moment here and there the construction seem to hold together, we balance on top of it, afraid to draw breath in case we cause it all to collapse.
 Which it does, inevitably.

-It’s not manageable, but then we don’t have to manage it.
+Life happens in rushes and pauses.
+It’s not manageable, but we don’t actually have to manage it.

 We can respond instead of trying to control.
 We can dive into whatever we do, focus wholeheartedly on whatever is in front of us.
-Then we need to recover.
+And then we need to recover.
 Then our family needs us.
 The body needs tending.
 Which means we’ll have to pause some other area for a while.
 It’s a dance.
 It’s improv all the way.

-When trying to bring a dream to life, whether it’s writing a book or building a business, we might need to downsize our social life for a while.
-Maybe we’ll eat take-out every day of the week, maybe we won’t travel at all that year.
+When we’re trying to bring a dream to life, whether it’s writing a book or building a business, we might need to downsize our social life for a while.
+Maybe we’ll eat take-out every day of the week, maybe we won’t travel at all for a year, or three.
 Probably won’t do the kitchen re-make.